heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 for instance).
 It is possible to run Linux containers on Linux, macOS and Windows (with the help of the Linux virtual machine).

+### Security considerations

+A container is isolated from the rest of the computer.
+It is isolated from other containers.
+It is not isolated from the Docker daemon.
+The Docker daemon has access to the container.

+A container is not a virtual machine.
+It is not a sandbox.
+It is not a security boundary.
+It is not a security boundary between the container and the Docker daemon.

+The Docker daemon runs with root privileges.
+You must be careful when running containers.
+A security vulnerability in a container can lead to a full compromise of the host.
+Always try to run containers with a non-root user.

+It is not always possible to run a container with a non-root user.
+Some containers require root privileges to run.
+Some containers requires access to the Docker daemon.
+This is usually explicitly stated in the documentation of the container.

 ### Summary

 - Docker is a container engine